 I’ve been slowly working on this mac and cheese since I published my vegan queso recipe two months ago.
 The first time, I tried to use pasta cooking water instead of my queso’s secret ingredient (grated potato), and it was just ok.

 Then, I added the potato back, and the potato starch makes this cashew-based queso super silky and creamy.
 It’s remarkable!

-Nutritional yeast is key in both recipes.
+Nutritional yeast is key, in addition to the grated potato.
 It offers some cheesy flavor and color.
 Frontier Co-Op just started offering it in smaller bottles, and after using it in this recipe, I really believe their product is superior.
 It has less funk than the regular store-bought brand, so if you haven’t enjoyed nutritional yeast in the past, please give it a shot.

 - Prep Time: 15 minutes

 - Cook Time: 25 minutes